devisis/myrag/README.md

 ### Font Choice

 I went on google fonts and browsed through a selection of fonts.
-I used a variety of sample text to have visual comparison and settled on what I found to be a sleek font for the headings of my webpages and a tidy font for the data.
+I used a variety of sample text to have visual comparison and settled on what I found to be a sleek font for the headings (Prata) of my webpages and a tidy font (Lato) for the data.

 ### CRUD Functionality